UPSCb/Documentation/docs/Microscopy.md

 ## Connecting from your computer

 You will need to be within UPSC or connected to the UmU network with VPN.
-A **web interface** can be accessed [here](https://hopper.srv.its.umu.se:5001/#/signin) for Windows machines and [here](smb://hopper.srv.its.umu.se:139) for Mac.
+A **web interface** can be accessed [here](https://hopper.srv.its.umu.se:5001/#/signin).

 You can also mount the network directory (which will make it visible and accessible) on your work computer by following the steps below.